Settlement Over Illegal Promotion Case Resolved by SEC

 In conclusion

-Floyd Mayweather, the boxer, and DJ Khaled, a music producer, have settled with the SEC over charges of illegally endorsing cryptocurrency ICOs.
-The duo who were fined a total of $750,000 and were also banned from promoting ICOs and securities for a combined five years.
+Floyd Mayweather, the boxer, and DJ Khaled, a music producer, have settled with the SEC.
+They faced charges of illegally endorsing cryptocurrency ICOs.
+The settlement resulted in fines totaling $750,000.
+Both were banned from promoting ICOs and securities for five years combined.

 To keep up with the latest news in the world of cryptocurrency, subscribe to the ICOholder’s newsletter.